-Blocked weep screed is noted in many home inspection reports, but generally does not greatly effect the desirability of the home, however, it can occasionally be serious.
-It is estimated that 95% of homes on the market in many areas do not have weep screed or has weep screed that does not conform to current codes.
+Blocked weep screed is noted in many home inspection reports and can occasionally be serious if water gets trapped or mold develops.
+It is estimated that 95% of homes in many areas do not have weep screed or has weep screed that does not conform to current codes.

 What is weep screed?

-Weep screed is a piece of metal near the foundation of a home that has a couple of purposes:
+Weep screed is a formed piece of galvanized metal, aluminum or plastic near the foundation of a home that has a couple of purposes: